9 Must-See Family-Friendly Holiday Attractions In New York CityT

 Bundle up the kids and head into the Bronx to see the 27th annual Botanical Garden Holiday Train Show.
 This one-of-a-kind experience features a model replica of New York City made completely from plants and other natural materials.
 Your kids will love watching miniature trains zip through iconic NYC landmarks (including new re-creations of the Statue of Liberty, Ellis Island, Battery Maritime Building and the show’s first rendition of One World Trade Center!) all rendered using natural materials such as bark and leaves.
-This year’s exhibit showcases Midtown Manhattan’s iconic skyscrapers and other architectural wonders; and a light-filled finale adds an extra touch of Christmas magic to this popular holiday attraction.
+This year’s exhibit showcases Lower Manhattan’s architectural wonders; and a light-filled finale adds an extra touch of Christmas magic to this popular holiday attraction.

 Bank of America Winter Village at Bryant Park is the perfect place to spend an evening out with the family during the holiday season.
 Whether you explore the food and artisanal boutiques for one-of-a-kind presents or do a few laps on the free-admission skating rink, this attraction is sure to get your kiddos in the yuletide spirit.

 The world-famous Rockefeller Center Christmas Tree is a must-see during the holiday season, especially for your little elves!
 Each year hundreds of thousands of people visit Rockefeller Center to see the iconic Christmas tree that has largely become the symbol for the holidays in New York City.
-This year, the 75-foot tall Norway Spruce from State College, PA is approximately 80 years old and weighs 12 tons!
+This year, the 72-foot tall Norway Spruce from Wallkill, NY is approximately 75 years old and weighs 12 tons!
 It’s adorned with 50,000 multi-colored LED twinkling lights on five miles of wire, and topped with a Swarovski star with 25,000 crystals and one million facets.
 What a beauty!